yuanqing/create-figma-plugin/README.md

 ## Quick start

-To start, read the [Figma plugin basics doc](/docs/basics.md#readme) to understand [how Figma plugins actually work](/docs/basics.md#how-plugins-work), and to learn about [what’s currently possible (and not possible) in a Figma plugin](/docs/basics.md#what-plugins-can-and-cannot-do).
+To start, read the [Figma plugin basics doc](/docs/basics.md#readme) to understand [how a Figma plugin actually works](/docs/basics.md#how-a-figma-plugin-works), and to learn about [what’s currently possible (and not possible) in a Figma plugin](/docs/basics.md#what-a-figma-plugin-can-and-cannot-do).

 ### Pre-requisites